james-kuo/fitting-network-models/README.md

 ### A Picture of the Network
 This is what the model says how the bitcoin network should look like.
+Larger nodes have larger degrees (more connected).
 ![](https://github.com/james-kuo/fitting-network-models/blob/master/SimLAP.png)